Fancy-Templates/latex-exam/README.md

    </details>

-   With this, the main exam lives in the `exam.tex`, while the exercises live in the `exercises` folder.
+   With this, the main exam lives in the `exam.tex`, while the tasks live in the `tasks` folder.
 Your exam/project now resides in the `exam1` folder.

 5. <details><summary> Configure the exam </summary>